cancerberoSgx/tsd-check-runtime/get-type-text/README.md

 # get-type-text

+**Obsoleted by [tsd-check-runtime](https://cancerberosgx.github.io/tsd-check-runtime) owns Type and CLI functionality and more generally by [typescript-poor-man-reflection](https://cancerberosgx.github.io/typescript-poor-man-reflection)** in which the previous is based on.

 An unconventional way of getting a type text at runtime in TypeScript

-**Obsoleted by [typescript-poor-man-reflection](https://cancerberosgx.github.io/typescript-poor-man-reflection)** which is a more general tool

 # Why ?